Bunk/resume/src/resume.md

     * Supplied technical direction and management to a team of 20 developers across multiple ongoing projects (both existing and new).
     * Architected and drove implementation of a service-oriented approach to the Physician Playbook (PPB) application.
-    * Recruited and hired a team of some of the best data warehousing experts in the SQL Server space to architect and implement a Kimball-style data warehouse expected to grow upwards of 200TB in the next two years.
+    * Recruited and hired a team of some of the best data warehousing experts in the SQL Server space to architect and implement a Kimball-style data warehouse expected to grow upwards of 200TB.
 The warehouse was designed to consolidate clinical, financial, patient satisfaction, and quality data into a single analytics engine.
     * Coordinated with different internal groups comprised of developers, product owners, and senior management to architect and deliver the warehouse as well as MDM solutions for patients, physicians, and facilities.
     * Designed and implemented a query API that would allow for applications across the enterprise to ask questions of the warehouse in order to consolidate the metric, benchmark, and statistical calculations used by the business.